josefelipetto/spring-jpa-rest/README.md

 ## Execute the project

-Run the following command into your terminal:
+After you build the project, run the following command into your terminal:

 `java -jar target/spring-jpa-rest-0.0.1-SNAPSHOT.jar`